bridge-core/bridge-core.github.io/content/docs/extension-docs/index.md

 	"tags": [
 		"Utility"
 	],
-	// Used for compiler extensions
+	// Used for compiler plugins
 	"compiler": {...},
 	// Used for custom components/commands
 	"install": {...}